Coat of arms of Pakistan

 Brief description of the coat of arms

-In the center of the coat of arms of Pakistan - green shieldFrench heraldic form, and at the top - crescent and star.
-The shield shows the four most important crops of the country - tea, jute, wheat, cotton.
-The shield is divided into four parts, and each part is one of these crops.
-Around the shield is a floral wreath.
-At the bottom - a scroll on which is written in Arabic script: «Faith, Unity, Discipline."
+In the center of the coat of arms of Pakistan there is a green shield of the French heraldic form, and at the top there is a crescent and a star.
+The shield depicts the four most important agricultural crops of the country - tea, jute, wheat, cotton.
+The shield is divided into four parts, and each part contains one of the indicated crops.
+Around the shield is a flower wreath.
+At the base there is a scroll on which it is written in Arabic script: «Faith, unity, discipline».

-Why Islamic symbols are used in the coat of arms
+Why are Islamic symbols used in the coat of arms